ucsb-cs48-s20/project-idea-reviewer-nextjs/docs/github-actions.md

 For a more detailed explanation, read all the way to the end of the file.

-# How to configure the secfrets for Auth0
+# How to configure the secrets for Auth0

 To configure the Auth0 secrets for GitHub Actions, go to your repo on GitHub.